 Here’s a sample animal quiz we whipped up.
 It’s not very intellectually challenging of course, but this is a good example of how easy it is to create an online quiz with audio.

-Best ways to create an audio quiz
+Best use cases for making an audio quiz

 Embracing audio opens up a whole new way to ask questions with Riddle.